-We are all in search of the perfect training session.
-Those times in the gym where everything seems to flow in perfect harmony and balance with another eliciting the best pump we’ve ever had, the most pleasurable euphoric feeling one can attain with weights and the thought that every ounce of energy we put out that day all went towards creating a better version of ourselves.
+We are all in search of the perfect workout.
+Those times in the gym where everything seems to flow in perfect harmony and balance with another producing the best pump we’ve ever had, the most pleasurable euphoric feeling one can attain with weights and the thought that every ounce of energy we put out that day all went towards creating a better version of ourselves.
 Am I right here or what?
 Of course, I am and you all know what I’m talking about because we chase this experience every time we step foot in the gym.
 It’s what keeps us coming back for more.
-I mean why else would we seek out the pain that a hardcore training session brings with it if there wasn’t some pleasure in it for us somewhere?
+Why else would we seek out the pain that a hardcore training session brings with it if there wasn’t some pleasure in it for us somewhere?

 Structuring the Workout